 B.A., University of Chicago; J.D., University of Michigan

-Professor Gerstein graduated summa cum laude from the University of Michigan Law School in 2014.
+Professor Gerstein graduated summa cum laude from the University of Michigan Law School in 2014, finishing second in his class.
 After law school, Professor Gerstein clerked for the Honorable J. Paul Oetken of the Southern District of New York and the Honorable Pierre N. Leval of the Second Circuit.
 Before law school, Professor Gerstein was a public-defense investigator.
 Before that, he was a chef.
 And before that, he worked in landscaping and played guitar in a band.

 Meanwhile, Professor Gerstein has worked in voter protection for several election cycles.
 In 2020, he served as a team leader for Navajo Nation Voter Protection for the Joe Biden campaign, and in 2018, he served as Co-Director for Navajo Nation Voter Protection for the Democratic Party of Arizona.
 In 2017, he served as a boiler-room volunteer for the Doug Jones campaign, and a poll observer for the Democratic Party of Virginia.
 And in 2016, he served as a poll observer for the Hillary Clinton campaign in Pennsylvania.